 The best way to avoid getting caught in the dark is to carry spare batteries, a fully charged backup headlamp, or both.
 We also recommend regularly charging your everyday headlamp and topping it off before any big adventures that will begin or end in darkness.

-If you’re worried about your headlamp’s power level, keeping it on the lowest possible brightness setting will help extend its run time.
+If you’re worried about your headlamp’s power level, keeping it on the lowest adequate brightness setting will help extend its run time.
 However, if you run out of battery on the trail, you’ll appreciate having a small backup light, like the Nitecore NU25 MCT UL or Petzl Bindi, to get you back to the trailhead.

 Unfortunately, we’ve yet to obtain and test the Light of Eärendil, “a light for you in dark places when all other lights go out.”
 So, keep your batteries charged and a backup light on hand!